-- Students should bring their own lunches, hats, sun lotion and insect repellant.
+- Participants should bring their own lunches, hats, sun lotion and insect repellent.
 Water, tea, bathroom and refrigerator facilities will be provided.
-(Sorry, I don’t do coffee but there is a Tim Horton’s within 1K and the excellent Market Hill Café is even closer.)
-The temperature here may be as much as 10°C cooler than in Toronto so take that into consideration when dressing for the garden.
-Dress warmly and in layers.
+(Sorry, I don’t do coffee but there is a Tim Horton’s within 1K and the excellent Kitchen at Mono Mills is even closer.)
+Lunchtime discussions often include creation of formula which are compounded in the afternoon.
+Students will be encouraged to watch and/or participate in this.

-- Tools for weeding, harvesting, digging or processing will be available but students may prefer to bring their own gloves, shovels, trowels or secateurs.
+- Tools for weeding, planting, harvesting, digging or processing will be available but students may prefer to bring their own gloves, shovels, trowels or secateurs.

 - This is an approved Placement Employer Partners Co-op Program (PEP Co-op) for students of the Institute of Holistic Nutrition.